johnbillion/fair-tools/SECURITY.md

 | Rotation     | secp256k1 | `0x1301`   | `z3vL` |
 | Verification | ed25519   | `0x1300`   | `z3u2` |

 The deterministic prefixes _could_ enable pattern-based secret scanning via custom patterns, although this format is not currently supported by GitHub Secret Scanning by default.
 This private key storage format is not widespread despite making use of the W3C multibase format.
-This storage format may be revised in a future version, for example to use SEC1 and PKCS#8 headers while retaining support for multibase base58btc for interoperability with existing tools such as the FAIR Beacon plugin for WordPress.
+This storage format may be revised in a future version, for example to use PEM headers while retaining support for multibase base58btc for interoperability with existing tools such as the FAIR Beacon plugin for WordPress.

 Key files are written with mode `0600` (owner read/write only).